 Some of our favorites:

 - The classic Neapolitan style Margherita pizza is always a hit in our house.
-Brush the crust with some extra-virgin olive oil and add pureed or thinly sliced plum tomatoes.
-Top with fresh mozzarella (about 3 ounces or so) and a sprinkle with a little salt, then add fresh basil leaves when it comes out of the oven.
-We sometimes toss on a little fresh oregano from our herb garden before baking.
+Top with pureed or thinly sliced plum tomatoes and fresh mozzarella (about 3 ounces or so) ,and a sprinkle with a little salt, drizzle with some good extra virgin olive oil, then add fresh basil leaves either before or after you bake the pizza.
+We sometimes toss on a little fresh oregano from our herb garden before baking, too.

 - Prosciutto and arugula make for a pretty fantastic pizza.
 Make pizza as above, but layer on 3 or 4 slices of prosciutto and dust with some freshly grated parmesan cheese.
 Bake and then pile on arugula when it comes out of the oven.
 My daughter call this "salad pizza".

 - For tomatophobic diners, make a white pizza.
 Brush your crust with olive oil and add some cheese and other toppings; try black olives and fresh rosemary.
 This is surprisingly good.